 From time to time, over the few days as our collective tree was growing, we would notice people wandering over to read or reflect on what had been recorded.
 This also provided an opportunity for the younger women to make further additions away from the group sittings.

 Documentation of the rich description of people’s stories is a key part of narrative therapy.
 At times, this was participants themselves writing some words on elements of the tree.
 At other times Sudha or I would write on the calico, the essence of what was being shared, in order to capture the wisdom of the whole.
 One of us would also be writing on notepaper what was being shared.
 All these actions of story-capturing became part of the final collective document given back to participants.

 As the sun rose on our final day, it was time to think about packing up and heading home, back across the waters and to our children, families and communities.
 Even just a few days away in the quiet and peace of Yanyawa country was enough for people to feel rejuvenated but also homesick for their loved ones.

 Opportunities like this wouldn’t be possible without the support of Artback NT, the Moriarty Foundation and the li-anthawirriyarra Sea Ranger Unit.
 It’s been a privilege to be part of the Telling Story project, an initiative of Founder and Facilitator Sudha Coutinho.
 Telling Story invites individuals and communities to widen their lens and re-author their stories to find strength, resilience and hope.
 Visit their page on vimeo to see more of their work.

 Invitation to be an Outsider Witness to the women’s stories from Borroloola

-Reading the Tree of Life booklet about raising strong and healthy kids in Borroloola may spark thoughts about your own skills and knowledge, your hopes and dreams for your children, and help you stand against any storms you may face.
-If you would like to share these thoughts with the women you can email Telling Story at firstname.lastname@example.org
+Reading the ‘Sharing the Seeds’ booklet about raising strong and healthy kids in Borroloola may spark thoughts about your own skills and knowledge, your hopes and dreams for your children, and help you stand against any storms you may face.
+If you would like to share these thoughts with the women, you can email Telling Story at firstname.lastname@example.org